-Eat organic foods, drink purified water, read the labels on all foods you buy and cleanse your body regularly.
+Eat organic foods, drink purified water.
+Learn how to read food labels on all foods you buy and cleanse your body regularly.
 And, to learn more about the “Rainbow of Risks,” I recommend reading this PDF report from the Center of Science in the Public Interest.
 It will give you even more in depth information about which food dyes you should avoid and why.

 - Sarah Kobylewski PhD, Michael F. Jacobson PhD.
 Food dyes: a rainbow of risks (PDF).
 Center for Science in the Public Interest.
 2010 June.

 - Center for Science in the Public Interest.
 Food dyes.
 2010 June.

 - Center for Science in the Public Interest.
 Chemical cuisine, learn about food additives.